Today I am Voyage

 Poppa Gerald nodded, as if he’d been given the correct answer instead of a mumbled attempt to leave the conversation.

-Matthew had never argued with the retired army engineer, and he was not going to start now, in the other man’s house, praying to have even a drop of that wisdom.
-So he set his beer down, slipped off his boots, and left the house by the back porch.
+Matthew had never argued with the retired army engineer and starting now seemed foolish.
+So he set down his beer, slipped off his boots, and left the house by the back porch.

-He started with his usual walk, down the slight slope of the property and off to the left.
+He started with his evening usual path, down the slight slope of the property and off to the left.
 This is the same walk his family had taken for decades.
-He remembered holding onto dog leashes in the mornings and his mother’s hand in the evenings, when the adults wanted an after-dinner walk to show the kids the treasures of dusk.
+He remembered holding onto dog leashes in the mornings and his mother’s hand in the evenings, being called after to be careful as he chased cicadas and fireflies.

 It was not lost on him that he had no hand to hold as dusk once again settled on the mountain.

 But he got into the rhythm of trail walking easily.
 It was in his bones now.
-The little crumble crunch of leaves against gravel, the constant adjustment of changing levels in the earth.
+The little crumble crunch of leaves against gravel, the constant adjustment of earth.
 Enough feet, those of humans and deer and raccoons and foxes and every other little creature, had walked this path to make it smooth under his naked toes.

-Right before the large red maple which marked the way back up the other side of the mountain, he took a left towards the water.
-The Spring had been a chilly one, with summer barely sneaking into the air, so this path was less worn-in.
-Later in the season, it would be pounded by small exploring feet, and larger strolling ones.
-Maybe even waltzed across by young lovers escaping the eyes of elders.
+Before the large red maple marking his way right, back up the other side of the mountain, he took the left towards the water.
+The spring had been a chilly one, with summer not yet sneaking into the air.
+It left this path less worn-in than it was in the hotter weeks.
+Later in the season it would be re-tamed by small exploring footprints, and larger strolling ones.
+The ragged edges would be smoothed over with each passing adventurer.

-So Matthew was not surprised to find branches to duck under, as well as a few pointy twigs, loose pine-cones, and spiders angry at the disruption.
-When an acorn top lodged itself in the soft curve of Matthew’s left foot while he dodged a web hanging at eye-level, he wondered who was more insane: his grandfather’s metaphor-driven instructions, or himself for following them.
+So Matthew was not surprised to find low handing branches, as well as a few pointy twigs, loose pine-cones, and spiders angry at the disruption.
+When an acorn top lodged itself in the soft curve of Matthew’s left foot while he dodged a web hanging at eye-level, he wondered who was more insane: his grandfather’s metaphor-driven instructions, or himself for following them near nightfall.
 Barefoot in the unkempt woods.
 His mother would have a fit and demand he get a fresh tetanus shot.

-But as he hit the soft mud and larger stones that signaled the stream was near, he let that thought go.
+But when he hit the soft mud and larger stones that signaled the stream was near, he let that thought go.
 He’d done as told because for months he hadn’t had an idea of his own.
-And he had to walk back either way, so might as well see it through.
+Better a crazy old man’s than nothing.

-He did stub his toe when he first heard the babbling song of the stream.
+He nearly trip over a large root when he first heard the babbling song of the stream.
 For some reason, it shocked him.
 Such a simple, easy sound, and it triggered so many feelings within him.
-Matthew was nostalgic for the boy that pushed his sister into these shallow waters, and danced across the rocks with his cousins.
+Matthew was nostalgic for the boy that pushed his sister into these shallow waters and danced across the rocks with his cousins.
 He felt the awe natural waterways always stilled him with.
-He felt a little guilt, for betraying the easygoing spot by filling it with all his worries.
+He felt a little guilt for betraying the easygoing spot by filling it with all his worries.
+Perhaps that was why he hadn’t visited it earlier.
 He should go, and leave this place to its innocence.

-But instead of running, he sat down in the gritty sand.
-He loved this stuff better than the powdery kind at beaches.
+But instead of running this time, he sat down in the gritty sand.
+He loved this stuff far more than the powdery kind at beaches.
 This had more character, he felt, more color.
 With a little bit of the earth’s chill seeping into his shorts, he stuck his feet in the stream and gasped.

 Blue.
 Crystal blue is the color of this feeling, he thought.
 Amazing.

 So he sat.
 And he listened.
-Slowly, he heard the laughter of water slapping against the sand.
-He felt the tiny breeze moving the ferns of the undergrowth.
+There was the laughter of water slapping against the sand.
+A tiny breeze moving the ferns of the undergrowth.
+A nearby squirrel screamed that someone was too close to its branch.
+A mourning dove romanced the last rays of day.
 A smile came across his face when a family of minnows- or are those tadpoles? inspected his toes for snacks before continuing on their way.

 And he felt the smile he carried.
 Really felt it.
 Allowed it to stretch his cheeks and open his eyes.
 He sighed, then sighed again to hear the sound of it against the backdrop of the woods.
-Then he shook off the biggest droplets from his toes, and started the walk back.
-He liked the idea of seeing how long the sand sticking to his heels would hold on.
+Finally, as the night sky began to take over the sunset, he shook off the biggest droplets from his toes and started the walk back.
+He liked the idea of feeling how long the sand on his heels would hold on.
 Back to the main path?
 All the way up to the top of the mountain?
 Would he have to wipe his feet at the door or would everything have shaken free?

 The Word